• Skip to primary navigation

 Riverside, Toronto Elementary, Secondary, High Schools

 In Toronto’s lively Riverside neighbourhood families have access to a range of choices for children of all ages.
-From elementary to high school levels.
+From elementary to secondary high school levels.
 Morse Street Junior Public School caters to the students in the area.
 Emphasizes academic and social growth, in a nurturing setting.
 For grades students usually enroll at Queen Alexandra Middle School which is recognized for its programs and active community participation.

 Many teenagers from the area attend Riverdale Collegiate Institute due to its academic programs and diverse extracurricular opportunities in sports and other activities.
 Moreover there are schools like Voice Integrative School that provide different educational options.
 The availability of both notch private schools makes Riverside a favored destination, for families looking for a blend of city life and excellent educational facilities.